Our Staff

 Teresa Ndlovu

-Teresa is a proud Hokie and graduate from Virginia Tech with a B.S. in Management and is always up for a walk with a friend, a good book, and anytime she gets to spend with her family.
+Teresa graduated from Virginia Tech with a B.S. in Management.
+She is always up for a walk with a friend, a good book, or anything else that keeps her moving!

 Development